v8/v8.dev/src/docs/torque.md

 ## Files

 Torque code is packaged in individual source files.
 Each source file consists of a series of declarations, which themselves can optionally wrapped in a namespace declaration to separate the namespaces of declarations.
 The following description of the grammar is likely out-of-date.
 The source-of-truth is [the grammar definition in the Torque compiler](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/torque/torque-parser.cc?q=TorqueGrammar::TorqueGrammar), which is written using contex-free grammar rules.

 A Torque file is a sequence of declarations.
-The possible declarations are listed [here](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/torque/torque-parser.cc?q=TorqueGrammar::declaration).
+The possible declarations are listed [in `torque-parser.cc`](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/torque/torque-parser.cc?q=TorqueGrammar::declaration).

 ## Namespaces